bmbouter/CeleryManagement/doc/getting-started/introduction.rst

          * task throughput
          * worker utilization

-Celery be a critical component in server and web service architectures and having knowledge about the performance and reliability of those celery functions is valuable.
-CeleryManagement can be used to help identify problems before they happen or after a strange Celery event has occurred.
+Celery can be a critical component in server and web service architectures.
+Having knowledge about the performance and reliability of those celery functions is valuable.
+Through monitoring CeleryManagement can help identify problems before they happen.
+If problems have already happened, CeleryManagement can assist in visualizing any strange occurances.

 CeleryManagement is also designed to be fully interoperable with celery add on packages `django-celery`_, `celery-pylons`_, and `Flask-Celery`_ add-on